General Law Legal Counsel

 The General Law Division's fiscal and administrative law group advises on authorities of the agency, fiscal policy, budget, debt collection, non-contract claims against the agency and interagency agreements.

 In addition to the above responsibilities, the General Law Division also manages the agency's ethics program through its Ethics Law Staff.
-The Ethics Law Staff consists of two attorneys and one support staff.
+The Ethics Law Staff consists of three attorneys and one support staff.
 Its responsibilities include implementation of applicable ethics laws and regulations; establishment of uniform policies and procedures to resolve conflict of interest situations; implementation of uniform procedures and standards for review of financial disclosure reports; and implementation of GSA-wide ethics training program.